 - MU News Bureau (December 19, 2011)

 The iLab was constructed through the volunteer efforts of faculty, students and alumni.
 In addition to the current lab members, the following alumni and colleagues are gratefully acknowledged for their contributions.
 John Bohlmeyer, Malia Bucher, Jeffrey Lee, Brad Martin, Uros Pavjovic, Elizabeth Miller, Michael Sullivan, Jim Knapp, Dr. So-Yeon Yoon, Michael Goldschmidt, Dr. Ron Phillips and Anthony Randazzo – Lighting Associates.
-The iLab was developed mostly by grant funding from MU Information Technology Council, DoIT, Mizzou Advantage, Research Board, Architectural Studies and College of Human Environmental Sciences.
+The iLab was developed mostly by grant funding from MU Information Technology Council, DoIT, Mizzou Advantage, Research Board, and Architectural Studies.